urbit/docs/using/operating-a-star.md

 > :dns|request
 ```

 You'll be prompted to enter the public ip address of the ship.
-You can also pass the ip address as an argument, using the @if syntax.
+You can also pass the ip address as an argument, using the `@if` syntax.
 For example:

 ```
 > :dns|request .1.2.3.4
 ```

-To request

 ### Maintaining Connectivity